OfflineBot/RustArrayLib2/README.md

 Then use `use rarray::Array1` to use one dimensional Arrays and `use rarray::Array2` for two dimensional Arrays.<br>
 The Library is mainly focused on deep learning mathematical operations and for f32/f64 types.

-## Containing:
-Custom Implementation for one and two dimensional arrays.

 ## Functions:
 ### Array1
 + `new(size: usize)` creates new empty Array1 with given size